platecms/plate-api-docs/source/includes/_themes.md

 languages | The languages of the new theme | Required.
 Has to be comma-seperated string of [language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) main_language | The main language of the new theme | Required.
-Has to be in `languages` copy_from_theme_id | The id of the theme that will be installed on the new theme. | Has to correspond to an existing theme initial_domain | The subdomain where this theme will be visible | Required.
+Has to be in `languages` copy_from_theme_id | The id of the theme that will be installed on the new theme. | Has to correspond to an existing theme initial_subdomain | The subdomain where this theme will be visible | Required.
 Has to be an url-safe string.

 ### Update theme